Your Ultimate Guide to the Global Korea Scholarship (GKS) for Indian Students

 Transcripts

-Birth certificate or voter id card (check for spelling discrepencies)
+Birth certificate or voter ID card (check for spelling discrepancies)

-Voter id cards of both parents (check for spelling discrepencies)
+Voter ID cards of both parents (check for spelling discrepancies)

 Because February deadlines come fast, aim to finish apostille work by mid-January.